Estate Planning: Important Steps to Set Your Family Up for Success

 Proper estate planning will also speed your estate through the probate process.
 Probate is the first step in the legal process of transferring the estate and it includes resolving claims and distributing property.
 If you don’t have a will that explains how you want your assets distributed, the probate process becomes more cumbersome and takes much longer to execute.

-The First Step: Create a Will
+1. Create a Will

 A will lets you determine what happens to your assets after your death and the named executor will take care of the execution of the will.
 It’s very important that you create and properly execute the will because otherwise the state will decide what happens to your assets.
 If you’ve ever been to the DMV to get a license, you have a sense of how timely the state acts.
 Don’t put your assets in the hands of a bureaucrat when you can make them yourself.